 In Fig.~\ref{fig:ent_scaling} we show the behavior of $\widetilde{L}$ for four different QNNs as the number of qubits is increased.
 Note that each QNN is considered with all the three possible entangling topologies (\textit{linear}, \textit{circular} and \textit{full} as defined in Fig.~\ref{fig:main_figure}).
 At last, note that all QNNs leverage the same variational form $\varans = \circuit{2}$, while the feature map is changed, as reported in the legend.

-First, we observe that the entangling layers displays a linear behavior when a linear entanglement topology is used.
+First, we observe that the entangling layers display a linear behavior when a linear entanglement topology is used.
 This means that the number of layers needed to entangle the system scales linearly with the size of the system.
 The behavior changes abruptly when we move to a circular or full entangling topology.
 All architectures display a faster entanglement production when passing from a linear to a circular topology, as can be seen from the lower slope of the curves.
-The all-to-all connectivity speeds up entanglement production only for $\fmap = \circuit{ZZ}, \circuit{3}$, while the circuits $\fmap = \circuit{2}, \circuit{1}$ show essentially the same behaviour of the linear case.
-We now proceed discussing more in details such results.
+The all-to-all connectivity speeds up entanglement production only for $\fmap = \circuit{zz},\,\circuit{3}$, while the circuits $\fmap = \circuit{2},\,\circuit{1}$ show essentially the same behavior of the linear case.
+We now proceed to discuss more in detail such results.

 We start comparing the entangling capabilities of $\circuit{zz}$ vs. $\circuit{2}$.
-Both with linear and circular entangling topology, $\circuit{2}$ is able to produce entanglement essentially at the same rate of $\circuit{zz}$, despite $\circuit{2}$ being of a much simpler structure, with half the number of two-qubit gates.
-However, things changes dramatically using a full entangling map, as the QNN reaches the $90\%$ threshold already at $\widetilde{L}=1$, while $\circuit{2}$ needs more layers, showing the same dependence of a linear connectivity.
+Both with linear and circular entangling topology, $\circuit{2}$ is able to produce entanglement essentially at the same rate as $\circuit{zz}$, despite $\circuit{2}$ being of a much simpler structure, with half the number of two-qubit gates.
+However, things change dramatically using a full entangling map, as the QNN reaches the $90\%$ threshold already at $\widetilde{L}=1$, while $\circuit{2}$ needs more layers, showing the same dependence of a linear connectivity.
 While counter-intuitive at first, is it easy to see that the entanglement generated by $\circuit{2}$ with a \textit{full} architecture is indeed equivalent to the \textit{linear} one.
 This is due to a simple circuit identity regarding networks of \textsc{Cnot}s reported in Fig.~\ref{fig:cnot_equivalence}.

-This circuital identity holds for any number of qubits, which makes the full entangling map as shown in Fig.~\ref{fig:main_figure} just as a linear entangling map in disguise (in particular, it is the inverse of the linear entangling map).
-See Appendix~\ref{app:entangling_maps} for an more precise statement, discussion and proof.
+Such circuital identity holds for any number of qubits, which makes the full entangling map as shown in Fig.~\ref{fig:main_figure} just as a linear entangling map in disguise (in particular, it is the inverse of the linear entangling map).
+See Appendix~\ref{app:entangling_maps} for a more precise statement, discussion and proof.
 Such circuital identity thus explains the equivalence of the yellow ($\fmap = \circuit{2}$) and red ($\fmap = \circuit{1})$ curves between the first and last plot of Fig.~\ref{fig:ent_scaling}.